Welcome!

 Tip 14 | Use the helplines

 Feeling down?
 Doubts?
 Illness?
 Or something else?
 There are many things that can interfere with your studies.
 Sometimes you just need someone to listen, to help you or give you some advice.
-We are here for you at THUAS with people you can turn to for help or advice.
+We are here for you at THUAS with people you can turn to.

 Student counsellor